RaulVillar/PortfolioCyberR/README.md

 <h2>1.
 Description</h2>

 This project was developed using React.
 It is a portfolio which allows the users to visualize the projects I have completed, to read a short description of my self, and to contact me.
 I have always pursued the SOLID's principles in order to have the cleanest code: every component has been carefully atomized and the code is easily understandable.
 The project is divided in components (header, footer, contact-form, etc), views (home page, about me and contact), a service -where I made a fetch of my JSON using AXIOS-, and assets (CV, fonts, music, and video).
-Puntualice that I made use of React DOM to route the different pages and Material UI to help me with the responsiveness.
+I would like to point out that I made use of React DOM to route the different pages and Material UI to help me with the responsiveness.

 <h2>2.
 Features:</h2>